 The Community Engagement Charter is the first of its kind in Australia, putting consultation and participation at the forefront of the planning process.
 It will establish outcome-based, measurable requirements for engaging community members on proposed changes to planning policy.
 The Charter will also allow engagement to be tailored to suit the needs of the community.

-Relevant entities proposing changes to planning documents will be required to comply with the Community Engagement Charter.
+Relevant entities proposing changes to planning documents known as designated instruments will be required to comply with the Community Engagement Charter.
 The State Planning Commission will have the authority to give directions to entities, or step in if it considers the entity has failed to meet the standards set in the Charter.
 The Commission will be responsible for establishing and maintaining the charter, with subsequent amendments subject to the scrutiny of Parliament.

 We have been working with three key groups to prepare the draft Charter.
 These groups include: